-2nd - 10th: 15 seconds 11th - 19th: 10 seconds 20th+: 5 seconds which will signify that the task is complete.
+2nd - 10th: 15 seconds 11th - 19th: 10 seconds 20th+: 5 seconds

+The Elder will give the Thief a pre-determined signal, which will signify that the task is complete.
 Sometime later, the Elder will inform the victim that he has been stolen from and retrieve from him the item that was stolen.
 The Elder will then give the item or items to the Thief in private.